 [Note: HMAS Australia spent much of 1916 and 1917 in a routine of exercises and patrols into the North Sea (including training voyages between Rosyth and Scapa Flow and occasional patrols to the north-east of Britain in search of German raiders) with few incidents.
 During 1918, HMAS Australia on occasion escorted convoys travelling between Britain and Norway.
 HMAS Australia subsequently formed part of the force which guarded the High Seas Fleet during late 1918 and early 1919, and spent most of her time either at anchor at Scapa Flow, or conducting patrols in the North Sea.
 On 23 April 1919, HMAS Australia departed from Portsmouth bound for Australia, arriving in Fremantle on 28 May 1919.
 HMAS Australia was not awarded any official battle honours]

-So in 1919, with the war over, Ernest found himself in Australia, where a year later in 1920 he married Gladys M. Hodge in Ashfield, New South Wales – we are not aware of any children of this marriage.
+So in 1919, with the war over, he found himself in Australia, where a year later in 1920 he married Gladys M. Hodge in Ashfield, New South Wales – we are not aware of any children of this marriage.

-Ernest saw out the rest of his Navy service on the ships Cerebus (to March 1921); Cerebus (II) (to May 1921); Brisbane (to August 1922); Adelaide (to October 1923); Penguin (to November 1923) and then Adelaide again (to November 1925).
-At this point Ernest was formally and permanently transferred to the Royal Australian Navy, his Service Number was changed to ‘8650’ and his next of kin was confirmed as “Gladys Anstee“.
+He saw out the rest of his Navy service on the ships Cerebus (to March 1921); Cerebus (II) (to May 1921); Brisbane (to August 1922); Adelaide (to October 1923); Penguin (to November 1923) and then Adelaide again (to November 1925).
+At this point he was formally and permanently transferred to the Royal Australian Navy, his Service Number was changed to ‘8650’ and his next of kin was confirmed as “Gladys Anstee“.